Great Horned Owl: here’s the scoop

 Committed to Conservation

-Cisco the great horned owl is an important member of the Zoo’s Animal Ambassador Program.
+Cisco the great horned owl is an important member of the Zoo’s Animal Ambassador Program and currently lives behind-the-scenes.
 You may see him out with educators for encounters, special events or school programs.
 The animal ambassadors at Buttonwood Park Zoo are working ambassadors of their species and of their wild counterparts.
 They stimulate interest and appreciation, dispel myths and fears, reconnect visitors with the natural world and stir all those they encounter to action.

 Great Horned Owl